 Baton Rouge DA trying to save fellow prosecutors from Taliban

-BATON ROUGE - East Baton Rouge Parish District Attorney Hillar Moore wants to open the Capitol city as a safe haven for Middle-Eastern prosecutors who are currently in danger.
+BATON ROUGE - East Baton Rouge Parish District Attorney Hillar Moore wants to open the capital city as a safe haven for Middle-Eastern prosecutors who are currently in danger.

 In 2021 when US troops pulled out of Afghanistan, thousands of American-trained prosecutors were left behind.